tlamadon/blm-replicate/README_ZIP.txt

 This folder contains all the code to replicate the results of BONHOMME LAMADON AND MANRESA "A DISTRIBUTIONAL FRAMEWORK FOR MATCHED EMPLOYER-EMPLOYEE DATA", forthcoming at ECONOMETRICA.
-The working-paper version is available here.
 This package is also available online at github:blm-replicate.
 Virtually all code is based on the R platform.

 If you are looking for the R package to use the method of the paper, you should use the rblm package (https://tlamadon.github.io/rblm/index.html).